 The EBA is currently working on a Leverage Ratio Calibration Report which will be finalised and submitted to the European Commission by July 2016.
 The Commission will then draft a legislative proposal by the end of 2016.

 Basic lending products provide a lower return than more advanced structured and higher-risk products.
 Financial institutions that operate mainly according to a business model that focuses on these products must supply higher volumes of products.
 This is in order to achieve the same profitability as competitors that supply products with greater margins.

 The increased volume of low-risk products will inflate the asset-base, requiring these institutions to hold a higher proportion of tier 1 capital.
 A risk-neutral capital ratio, such as the leverage ratio, would be a significant drawback in this situation, as in practice it would not be risk-neutral at all.
 It would make it more profitable for financial institutions to operate a business model in which they supply higher-risk structured products that provide a greater return, as fewer assets would be required to obtain the same level of profitability.

-The BCBS and the EBA offer different definitions of the Leverage Ratio calculation, with the key difference being that the EBA requires the Leverage Ratio to be reported at an entity level, whereas the BCBS only requires a Leverage Ratio at the consolidated level.
-There is currently no binding standard for the Leverage Ratio at European level as it is under observation.
+The BCBS and the EBA offer different definitions of the leverage ratio calculation, with the key difference being that the EBA requires the ratio to be reported at an entity level, whereas the BCBS only requires the ratio at the consolidated level.
+There is currently no binding standard for the leverage ratio at European level as it is under observation.
 Implementation of the leverage ratio requirement began with bank-level reporting to supervisors of the leverage ratio and its components from 1 January 2013, and public disclosure started on 1 January 2015.
 Any final adjustments to the definition and calibration of the leverage ratio will be made by 2017, with a view to migrating to a Pillar 1 treatment on 1 January 2018.